MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-recommended-alert-rules.md

     :::image type="content" source="media/setup-recommended-alert-rules/alerts-page.png" alt-text="Screenshot of the alerts page for your cluster." lightbox="media/setup-recommended-alert-rules/alerts-page.png":::

-1. Select any of the rules to view their details and to modify their threshold if you want.
+1. Select any of the alert rules to view their details, or to modify their threshold if required.

     :::image type="content" source="media/setup-recommended-alert-rules/view-alert.png" alt-text="Screenshot of the selected alert rule." lightbox="media/setup-recommended-alert-rules/view-alert.png":::

 ## Recommended alert rules for Azure Stack HCI

-The following table lists the predefined recommended alert rules available for Azure Stack HCI:
+Here's a list of predefined recommended alert rules available for Azure Stack HCI:

 | Alert name | Performance counters used | Unit | Suggested threshold value |
 |--|--|--|--|